-Until Jesus appeared, the greatest goodness a person could offer his God was moral endeavor, ethical striving, strenuous effort toward an ideal, an attempt scrupulously to obey commands and prohibitions, to repress and stifle contrary inclinations.
+Until Jesus appeared, the greatest goodness people could offer their God was moral endeavor, ethical striving, strenuous effort toward an ideal, an attempt to scrupulously obey commands and prohibitions, to repress and stifle contrary inclinations.
 Sometimes people even made cramped attempts to deny and mortify themselves.
 They felt they had to gather all their human strength for a laborious ascent or a frantic charge up a mountain where the light would not be obscured or the air polluted.

-Wherever the simple truth and purity of Jesus’ heart, the generous love of his Spirit that knows no greed, has not yet taken root, the law must take over if everything is not to be destroyed.
+Wherever the simple truth and purity of Jesus’ heart, the generous love of his Spirit that knows no greed, has not yet taken root, the law must take over if everything is not to be destroyed (cf. Gal.
+3:19, 24; 1 Tim.
+1:8–9).
 The government with its violence and the law with its statute books are a necessary safety valve for the witches’ brew of a chaotic, inorganic mass of people.
 Just as pressure would burst the steam boiler and disperse to nothing, so the opposing and scattering elements would burst, fragment, and destroy everything if the armored boiler of governmental force with the safety valves of its laws were not there.

 The situation looks completely different as soon as people are gripped by God’s love.
-They grow toward one another and become organs of a mysterious unity, of a mystical body which, ruled by a spirit of unity, is one heart and one soul.
-Here the necessity for force and coercion, for law and moral striving is canceled, because the spirit itself rules, which the law expressed imperfectly.
+They grow toward one another and become organs of a mysterious unity, of a mystical body which, ruled by a Spirit of unity, is one heart and one soul (Acts 4:32).
+Here the necessity for force and coercion, for law and moral striving is canceled, because the Spirit itself rules (Rom.
+8:2), which the law expressed imperfectly.
 The better and wholly other righteousness which Jesus brought is goodness of heart, organic strength from God, which, working through the soul, embraces a person’s whole being.
 It is the righteousness of humanity’s future; it no longer needs to take into account the mutual restraints and injuries that are part of our present legal relationships.

 This new righteousness is unconquerable, because it is God’s goodness itself.
 It can be neither weakened nor changed, for it is the manifestation of a life energy that seeks to unfold everywhere and to be applied to every area of life.
 This justice is goodness itself, because God is good.
 His goodness is love; his righteousness reveals all the powers of his love.
 Any attempt to be righteous on the basis of legal regulations, principles, or traditions is doomed to failure from the outset.
 For that kind of righteousness could never be bursting, overflowing life.
 It could never produce anything more than laborious effort, a forcing oneself into a corset of forms that do not spring from one’s inner being.